Chastushka: Form

 Usually humorous, satirical, or ironic in nature, chastushki are often put to music as well, usually with balalaika or accordion accompaniment.
 The rigid, short structure (and, to a lesser degree, the type of humor used) parallels the poetic genre of limericks in British culture.

 Sometimes several chastushki are delivered in sequence to form a song.
 After each chastushka, there is a full musical refrain without lyrics to give the listeners a chance to laugh without missing the next one.
 Originally chastushki were a form of folk entertainment, not intended to be performed on stage.
 Often they are sung in turns by a group of people.
 Sometimes they are used as a medium for a back-and-forth mocking contest.
-Improvisation is highly valued during chastuska singing.
+Improvisation is highly valued during chastushka singing.

 Content

 Chastushki cover a very wide spectrum of topics, from lewd jokes to political satire, including such diverse themes as love songs and Communist propaganda.